History of the United States government: Department of the Interior

-The Department of the Interior was established in 1849 by consolidating the Department of the Treasury's General Land Office, the Department of War's Bureau of Indian Affairs, the Department of State's Patent Office, and military pension offices.
+The Department of the Interior was established in 1849 by consolidating the Department of the Treasury's United States General Land Office, the Department of War's Bureau of Indian Affairs, the Department of State's Patent Office, and military pension offices.

 A large number of governmental functions were assigned to the Interior Department, simply because at that time there was a lack of specialized agencies to handle many vital government functions.
 The Interior Department carried out the US Census, managed hospitals and universities, and also handled a number of other roles and processes that were not necessarily directly related to each other.
 In the 1880s, the department's role had greatly expanded, and it handled the pensions for military veterans.

 The Interior Department was occasionally referred to as "Mother of Departments."
 When the Department of Agriculture was founded in 1882, it originated from the agricultural division of the Patent Office within the Interior Department.
 In 1884, The Bureau of Labor was created within Interior, and later became the Department of Labor in 1888.
 In 1903 various components of Interior Department, including the Census Bureau, were combined with the Labor Department to form the Department of Commerce and Labor, which split into two cabinet departments in 1913.
 The Interstate Commerce Commission reported to the Secretary of the Interior for the first two years of its life, 1887–89, before becoming an independent agency.
 In 1930 the Bureau of Pensions went to the new Veterans Administration, which became the Department of Veterans Affairs in 1989.
 In 1977 several Interior functions helped form another new cabinet agency, the Department of Energy.